-Basically, in the same way that I don’t allow dairy into my life because I’m lactose intolerant, I tell myself that I don’t allow toxic people into my life because I live in a “toxic free zone.”I remind myself that my emotional health is equally important as my physical health.
+In the same way that I don’t allow dairy into my life because I’m lactose intolerant, I tell myself that I don’t allow toxic people into my life because I am “allergic” to toxic people – and need to live in a “toxic free zone.”I remind myself that my emotional health is equally important as my physical health.

-As a result, in the same what that I am 100% committed to resisting dairy because it’s bad for me, I remain equally as determined to not allow toxic people into my life.
+As a result, in the same what that I am 100% committed to resisting dairy (because it’s bad for me), I remain equally determined to not allow toxic people into my life.

-This reminder should help you to become more calm – which will help you to release some of the offender’s negative toxins from your system – so you can start to return back to your happier, calmer self.
+This reminder helps me to release some of the offender’s negative toxins from my system – so I can start to return back to my happier, calmer self.

 Remember: Often toxic people thrive on creating drama.

-Speak to the offending person in factual and logical terms about why you did not appreciate what they said or did.
+I speak to the offending person in factual and logical terms about why I am hurt.

 Plus I explain why I feel they treated me badly – describing the effects their behavior had on my feelings and life, etc…

 When I’m done, I ask them to talk with me about how they might do things differently in the future.

 I put the solution in their court first.